elbart/blog/content/2022-05-31-rust-enums-and-traits.md

 2. support different sql dialects (e.g. postgres, mysql, mssql).

-In the following sections, I will discuss the currently implemented trait approach and will compare it to my first attempt of using Enums.
+In the following sections, I will discuss the currently implemented trait approach and will compare it to my first attempt of using enums.

 # Traits vs. Enums
 Dislaimer: I want to mention that I am neither a Rust professional, nor are my